 The Company's exposure to credit risk can be directly impacted by volatile securities markets, which may impair the ability of counterparties to satisfy their contractual obligations.
 The Company seeks to control its credit risk through a variety of reporting and control procedures, including establishing credit limits based upon a review of the customers' financial condition and credit ratings.
-The Company seeks to control the risk associated with its customer margin transactions by requiring customers to maintain margin collateral in compliance with various regulatory and internal guidelines.
-The Company also monitors required margin levels daily and, pursuant to its guidelines, requires customers to deposit additional collateral, or reduce positions, when necessary.

 The Company typically enters into securities lending and repurchase transactions in order to fund financial instruments owned, primarily equities and corporate bonds, and to earn interest rate spreads.
 Under these transactions, the Company receives cash collateral.
-Increases in securities prices may cause the market value of the securities loaned or securities sold under agreements to repurchase to exceed the amount of cash received as collateral.
+Increases in securities prices may cause the market value of the securities loaned or repurchase agreements to exceed the amount of cash received as collateral.
 The Company mitigates the risk of the counterparty not returning the securities by monitoring the market values daily and requiring additional cash as collateral when necessary, and when applicable, participating in a risk-sharing program offered through the OCC.
-At June 30, 2023, the Company had gross obligations relating to securities loaned of \$1,748,417 of which cash collateral totaling \$1,694,935 was received and gross obligations relating to repurchase agreements of \$149,686 of which cash collateral totaling \$126,071 was received.
-These securities loaned and securities sold under agreements to repurchase have no contractual maturity and may be recalled on demand at any time, subject to a two-day notice period.
+At December 31, 2023, the Company had gross obligations relating to securities loaned of \$1,864,104 of which cash collateral totaling \$1,902,616 was received and gross obligations relating to repurchase agreements of \$110,321 of which cash collateral totaling \$87,748 was received.
+These securities loaned and repurchase agreements have no contractual maturity and may be recalled on demand at any time, subject to a two-day notice period.

-In the normal course of business, the Company obtains securities under securities borrowed, reverse repurchase agreements, and customer margin agreements on terms which permits the Company to repledge or resell the securities to others.
+In the normal course of business, the Company obtains securities under securities borrowed and reverse repurchase agreements on terms which permits the Company to repledge or resell the securities to others.

 Fair Value

-Collateral received with right to sell or repledge \$ 2,255,949
+Collateral received with right to sell or repledge \$ 2,350,357

-Collateral sold or repledged 1,945,054
+Collateral sold or repledged 1,980,445